4EyesMarcus/DevBot/README.md

-ProfanityBot
-ProfanityBot is a Discord bot that automatically detects and handles messages containing profanity.
+JoJo Moderation bot is a Discord bot that automatically detects and handles messages containing profanity.
 It keeps track of user offenses and applies timeouts or bans based on the number of offenses.
+Mainly used for streamer/youtube communities.

 Features
 Automatic detection of profanity in messages